pitiopia/interview-questions/Questions/Java/README.md

 * `finally` clause is executed every time when the try-catch statement is executed
 * at least one of `catch` and `finally` clause is required in every `try` statement (can be both)

-#### :exclamation: What is garbage collector and how to initialize it? :exclamation:
+#### :bangbang: What is garbage collector and how to initialize it? :bangbang:

 * it is a process which looks for objects that became unreachable in the program
 * found objects are being removed from the memory heap